New York Medical Malpractice Lawyer

 In medical malpractice cases, the plaintiff’s attorney must navigate a complex standard beyond the typical negligence framework, which includes proving duty of care, breach, causation, and damages.
 In healthcare, professionals are bound by a more nuanced benchmark known as the “medical standard of care.”

-This specialized standard diverges from the general expectation of exercising caution to prevent harm.
+This particular standard differs from the general expectation of exercising caution to avoid harm.
 Instead, it is defined by the level of care and skill that a reasonably competent healthcare provider in a similar medical community and under comparable circumstances would have provided.

 Factors influencing this standard include the patient’s age, medical history, and the specifics of their illness or injury.